 Who better to ask about the responsibilities of an artist than Ai Weiwei?
 What can art achieve in a time when dissidents are locked up and journalists murdered without so much as a second thought?
 How far can the artist go?
 How far should he go?
 Find out at the Nexus Lecture 2019, The Responsibilities of an Artist, a public conversation with Ai Weiwei.

-Please note: Standard tickets for the lecture have sold out.
-Due to overwhelming demand the lecture will be screened through a video link in an additional auditorium adjacent to the auditorium where the lecture will be held.
+Please note: Due to overwhelming demand the lecture will be screened through a video link in an additional auditorium adjacent to the auditorium where the lecture will be held.
 Tickets for the video screening are available for a reduced price.